itzhakaltman/itzhakaltman/README.md

 # Hi there 👋  I'm Itzhak

-- 🇮🇱  I live in Bnei Brak, Israel
+- 🇮🇱  I live in Gush Dan, Israel
-- 📲 I'm currently working for [floLIVE](https://flolive.net/)

 ## 🛠 Technologies I've been using and learning so far: